-- (1) 1 An official diploma and a certificate showing completion of the Master's Examination are to be issued within four weeks after submission of grades for all the Module Areas.
-2 The official diploma contains the title of the programme.
-3 The Dean of the Faculty of Biology, Chemistry & Earth Sciences signs the certificate that also shows the official University seal.
-4 Upon issuance of the official diploma, the graduate is allowed to use the academic title "Master of Science".
-5 This title is placed after the family name with the abbreviation "M.Sc." - (2) 1The certificate contains the name of the programme, the final grade, the module examinations with each respective grade and credit points, topic and grade of the Master's Thesis.
-2The Chair of Examiners signs the certificate.
-3The date on the certificate is the date on which the last requirement for the final grade was accomplished.
-4In addition, an English translation of the diploma and a Diploma Supplement are to be issued; the translation of the diploma is to be signed by the dean, and the Diploma Supplement is to be signed by the Chair of Examiners.
+- (1) 1An official diploma and a certificate showing completion of the Master's Examination are to be issued within four weeks after submission of grades for all the Module Areas.
+2The official diploma contains the title of the programme.
+3The Dean of the Faculty of Biology, Chemistry & Earth Sciences signs the certificate that also shows the official University seal.
+4Upon issuance of the official diploma, the graduate is allowed to use the academic title "Master of Science".
+5This title is placed after the family name with the abbreviation "M.Sc." - (2) The certificate contains the name of the programme, the final grade, the module examinations with each respective grade and credit points, topic and grade of the Master's Thesis.
+The Chair of Examiners signs the certificate.
+The date on the certificate is the date on which the last requirement for the final grade was accomplished.
+In addition, an English translation of the diploma and a Diploma Supplement are to be issued; the translation of the diploma is to be signed by the dean, and the Diploma Supplement is to be signed by the Chair of Examiners.
 The legal provisions determine withdrawal of the Degree "Master of Science".
 (Art.
-69 BayHSchG). - (3) The legal provisions determine withdrawal of the Degree "Master of Science".
-(Art.
-69 BayHSchG).
+69 BayHSchG).An ECTS grading table as given in § 17 para 4 will be issued in addition to the certificate. - (3) Withdrawal of the Degree "Master of Science" is governed by Art.
+69 BayHSchG.